Introduction

 Accredited Duchenne Centers for Children and/or Adults provide care according to criteria that are in agreement with the latest care considerations, consensus guidelines, and/or expert opinions.
 Care is provided by a multidisciplinary team and may be delivered either by one center, or shared with other locations; however the applying center is responsible for the care plan, coordination, communication, documentation and collaboration.

 Duchenne Centers for Children and/or Adults that provide most care according to the care considerations, consensus guidelines and/or expert opinions (but do not meet all criteria yet) will receive advice to optimize care.
+Currently, these are the three Lancet articles and the Consensus Guideline for Adult Duchenne Care.